 The Referral Cap is measured on a cumulative basis over the length of the Deed.
-Provider compliance will be reviewed every 6 months, or at any other time as determined by the Department.
+Provider compliance will be reviewed by the Department on a regular basis,

 Any Provider that has exceeded the Referral Cap in accordance with these Guidelines may be directed by the Department to cease referrals to those entities.
 This direction will remain in place until the Provider is below the Referral Cap, or unless otherwise advised by the Department.